Ireme-Nyawe/citizenIn-full/README.md

 - **Institutions** - Government agencies and departments
 - **Responses** - Agency responses to complaints

+## 🧪 Testing the Application

+You can explore the full functionality of **CitizenIn** by using the demo credentials provided below, or by registering as a citizen to create your own account.

+### 🔑 Demo Admin Credentials
+- **Email:** `demouser@gmail.com`
+- **Password:** `Password123`

+Once logged in, you can:
+- Manage institutions and categories
+- Add institution members
+- View and respond to citizen complaints

+Feel free to create additional users or register as a citizen to experience the platform from different roles.

 ## 🤝 Contributing

 1. Fork the repository